-The main financial risk that the Group faces are those associated with non-performance of current and future loans.
+The main financial risks that the Group faces, are those associated with non-performance of current and future loans.
 The key financial instrument risk facing the Group is credit risk on its secured loans.
-Details of these risks are disclosed in the Strategic Report on pages 5 and 6.
-The Trading Adviser performs detailed due diligence prior to new loans being provided to a new or existing borrower and closely monitors the on-going performance of the borrowers to minimise the risk of non-performance.
+Details of these risks are disclosed in the Strategic Report on pages 6 and 7.
+The Trading Adviser performs detailed due diligence prior to new loans being provided to a new or existing borrower, and closely monitors the ongoing performance of the borrowers to minimise the risk of non-performance.